Debendra Pradhan

 Debendra Pradhan (16 July 1941 – 17 March 2025) was an Indian politician and a member of the Bharatiya Janata Party, who served as minister of state for surface transport and agriculture in the Second Vajpayee ministry.
 He was elected to the 13th Lok Sabha from Deogarh constituency.
 He was also a member of the Rashtriya Swayamsevak Sangh.
+He is also the father of India's former education minister(9th) Dharmendra Pradhan.

 Background

 Pradhan was born on 16 July 1941 in the undivided Dhenkanal District of Odisha and studied MBBS.
 His son Dharmendra Pradhan is a Loksabha MP from Sambalpur, Odisha and Union Minister of Education, Skill Development & Entrepreneurship in the Narendra Modi Government.
 He died in Delhi on 17 March 2025, at the age of 83.